<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1148227851863248&amp;ev=PageView&amp;noscript=1">

 For more information on home warranty scams, click here.

-Do you have any tips or information you’d like to share?
-I’d love to hear them; please share them in the box below.
+Do you have any suggestions or information you’d like to share?
+I’d love to hear from you.
+Please share them in the box below.

 This article is intended for general educational and illustrative purposes only and should not be construed to communicate legal or professional advice.
 Further, this article is not an offer to sell insurance.
 Please consult with your licensed insurance agent for specific coverage details and your insurance eligibility.
 All policies are subject to the terms, conditions, limitations, definitions, and exclusions contained therein.